 In questo momento iniziale della casa editrice sono disponibili solo i diritti per i libri di Nico Piro: Corrispondenze Afghane e Afghanistan missione incompiuta 2001-2015.

 The Poets & Sailors publishing house was born as a bilingual Italian / English editorial project.
-Brave essay authors who want to be published and spread also in the Albion language.
+Brave essay authors who want to be published and spread also in the language of Albion.
 Even if we publish ourselves in English, we are always interested in giving authors the best chance of publication.

 Nico Piro is a special correspondent for RAI, Italian public television and radio.
 He deals with crises and conflicts in some of the most complex areas on the planet, trying to give voice to the voiceless.
 Since 2006, he has been covering Afghanistan, a country where he has travelled widely, both alone and with NGOs, with western forces, local security forces, and above all with the Afghan people.
 For his work he has received multiple awards, including the Premiolino, the Ilaria Alpi award, the Marco Luchetta award, the Alberto Jacoviello award, the Frajese award, and the Giancarlo Siani award.
 In 2016 he published Afghanistan Mission Unaccomplished 2001-2015.
 He has also written about new tools and formats for journalism, which include How to Produce a CD-ROM (1997, Castelvecchi); Cyberterrorism (1998, Castelvecchi); and Mojo Mobilie Journalism (Cdg 2018).